 Africa Alive! extends to approximately 100 acres of parkland and is considered reasonably wheelchair and pushchair friendly.
 Wheelchair access is available to the Explorers Food Hall, Limpopo Station Restaurant, Gift Shop and all exhibits.
-The lower end of the park is, by its nature set in marshland and whilst there are paths these are erratic in levels.
+The lower end of the zoo is, by its nature set in marshland and whilst there are paths these are erratic in levels.
 Assistance is advised in this area.
-There is a gradient to the park
+There is a gradient to the zoo.

-On your arrival at the park, a member of the park’s admissions team will spend a few minutes briefing you on the handling and controls of the wheelchair.
+On your arrival at the zoo, a member of the zoo’s admissions team will spend a few minutes briefing you on the handling and controls of the wheelchair.
 You will then be asked to sign a disclaimer.
 These are in limited supply so are offered on a first come, first served basis.

-We regret we are unable to allow access for dogs within the park.
+We regret we are unable to allow access for dogs within the zoo.
 This includes all assistance dogs

-Anyone found leaving dogs in their car will asked to leave the park.
+Anyone found leaving dogs in their car will asked to leave the zoo.
 We take this very seriously and take our guidance from the RSPCA – http://www.rspca.org.uk/adviceandwelfare/pets/dogs/health/dogsinhotcars

 Reduced Admission for Disabled Guests

 Any guest requesting a disabled ticket will be asked to provide documentation to validate their need for the disabled discount.
-This could be in the form of a blue badge, staff must have access to the part of the badge with the photograph on, a letter from a recognised authority or a bank statement confirming the customer is in receipt of DLA.
+This could be in the form of a blue badge, staff must have access to the part of the badge with the photograph on, a letter from a recognised authority or a bank statement confirming the customer is in receipt of DLA or PIP.
 Once validation has been received the ticket will be processed in the normal manner

 Annual / 2 Year Pass for Disabled Guests and their Carers

 Any guest wishing to purchase an annual / 2 year pass will be asked to provide documentation to validate their need for the disabled rate.
-This could be in the form of a blue badge, staff must have access to the part of the badge with the photograph on, a letter from a recognised authority or a bank statement confirming the customer is in receipt of DLA.
+This could be in the form of a blue badge, staff must have access to the part of the badge with the photograph on, a letter from a recognised authority or a bank statement confirming the customer is in receipt of DLA or PIP.
 Once validation has been received the annual / 2 year pass will be processed